ThomasRohde/llm-wasm-sandbox/README.md

 Session workspaces are canonicalized before creation (no `/`, `\\`, or `..` in IDs) and you can enforce UUID-only IDs via `allow_non_uuid=False`.
-Vendored packages are copied per-session so one guest cannot poison another, optional `mount_data_dir` mounts are read-only, and host-side logs are cleaned up unless you opt in with `ExecutionPolicy(preserve_logs=True)`.
+Vendored packages are mounted read-only at `/data/site-packages` (shared across all sessions for efficiency), optional `mount_data_dir` mounts are also read-only, and host-side logs are cleaned up unless you opt in with `ExecutionPolicy(preserve_logs=True)`.

 ### Session Management API